 Powers didn’t give up.
 He sought advice from guitar makers, magazines and books, soaking up information and experimenting with new designs.
 “I learned about tool-making, woodworking, finishing, from virtually every source I could possibly learn from,” he said.

 It worked.
 Powers started his business when he was in high school, first making guitars and ukuleles for friends before branching out.

-Now married with a young son and a daughter on the way, Powers hasn’t forgotten MiraCosta College.
+Now married with two children, Powers hasn’t forgotten MiraCosta College.